hmcts/et-full-system/README.md

 When developing locally, you can have a browser window visible which is great whilst debugging, but very annoying when you want to get on with something else whilst the tests are running.

-With the docker version, the browser is not launched on the local machine, but inside a docker container where you can't see it - so it won't annoy you.
-But, what happens when you want to see it ?
-Simple, you connect a vnc client to the port forwarded by the selenium service.
-This port is random to start with (use 'docker ps' when the test suite is uo and look for '5900' in selenium service), but you can lock it down to a known free port by setting the SELENIUM_VNC_PORT environment variable.
-Note that there is a password setup by default which is 'secret'

 ## Re Building Docker Images

 Occasionally, if the Dockerfile has changed - things will need re building.
 If you are asked to rebuild, just add '--build' onto